 Among the most notable plans in action are a composting program for the dining halls, biodegradable and reusable takeout containers, a campus rain garden, event recycling kits, waste-reducing paper towel dispensers, incentives for carpooling, support for paperless classes, research on green roof systems, and numerous lighting and HVAC upgrades.
 Additionally, the resurrection of the Eco-Ambassadors program provides opportunities for volunteers to promote sustainability university-wide by working with individual departments and offices.

 William & Mary is ranked by the Princeton Review as one of the nation's top green colleges.
-Through the combined efforts of its members, the College carries on its tradition of excellence in rising to the challenges of a sustainable future.
+Through the combined efforts of its members, W&M carries on its tradition of excellence in rising to the challenges of a sustainable future.